-Before you begin the process of applying for Schools and Libraries Program discounts for the upcoming funding year, you should review the description of the Schools and Libraries Program and the application process flow chart.
+Before you begin the process of applying for Schools and Libraries (E-rate) Program discounts for the upcoming funding year, you should review the description of the E-rate Program and the application process flow chart.
 These documents provide an overview of the program and the sequence of activities you must complete to receive funding.
-You can also look up unfamiliar acronyms and terms.
+You can also look up frequently used program terms

-To be eligible for discounts from the Schools and Libraries Program, you must meet the program definition of a school or a library.
-If you are not sure of your eligibility status, you may need to contact your higher-level administrative agency - your state department of education, your state library, or other organization - to assist you.
+To be eligible for discounts from the E-rate Program, you must meet the program definition of a school or a library.
+If you are not sure of your eligibility status, you may need to contact your higher-level administrative agency (state department of education, state library, or other organization) to assist you.

 Discounts range from 20 to 90 percent of the cost of eligible services.
 You can refer to the program’s discount matrix for basic information on discount percentages and review information on calculating your discount to find out what your discount would be.